Southwestern Pirates football

 The Southwestern Pirates football team represents Southwestern University in National Collegiate Athletic Association (NCAA) intercollegiate football competition.
 After a brief period of prominence during the Second World War, the school disbanded its football program in April 1951 due to budgetary constraints.

 On October 28, 2011, The Southwestern University board of trustees voted to reinstate the program.
 The Pirates football team resumed play in the Fall of 2013 as part of the NCAA Division III Southern Collegiate Athletic Conference.

 In 2016, the final year that the Southern Collegiate Athletic Conference sponsored football, the Pirates posted a perfect 6–0 record in becoming undefeated conference champions.
 As a part of the championship the Pirates swept the conference's major post-season awards, including: Justin Broussard (defensive player of the year), Matt Gillen (co-offensive player of the year), Nik Kelly (special teams player of the year), Luke Fierst (newcomer of the year) and Joe Austin (coach of the year).

+The football program competed in the American Southwest Conference as an affiliate member from 2017 to 2023.
+In the Fall 2023 season, Southwestern moved its football program to the Southern Athletic Association, with the rest of the school's sports following in 2025.